 Jobs and Economics

-Rosemont Copper will help jump-start our local and state economy and will also have a notable effect nationally.
+Rosemont will help jump-start our local and state economy and will also have a notable effect nationally.

-Rosemont Copper will produce an average of 400 direct jobs annually with an average $59,000 income.
+Rosemont will produce an average of 400 direct jobs annually with an average $59,000 income.
 In addition, an Arizona State Economic Study concluded that Rosemont will stimulate an average of 1,700 indirect jobs annually.

 The jobs generated by Rosemont will be created in a wide range of industries, from construction and real estate, to manufacturing and all types of services.
 This means new jobs and increased profits created at the local hotels, restaurants, grocery stores, insurance agents, doctor’s offices, and other businesses.
 This will result in $3.3 billion in total personal income generated by Rosemont.